TangramFlex/OpenUxAS/examples/01_HelloWorld/README-dual.md

 The script disables the firewall, runs the demo and then restarts the firewall.
 Note the instructions printed when the script starts.

+As of March 14th, 2019 this demo does NOT start properly every time;
+sometimes the RECEIVED messages are not noted.
+This is most likely an issue with the way OpenUxAS uses Zyre.